sushmitha286/DSA/README.md

 5:GCD or HCM  by using Brute force analysis

-6:GCD or LCM by using euclid analysis
+6:GCD or HCM by using euclid analysis

-7.GCD or LCM by using optimised euclid analysis
+7.GCD or HCM by using optimised euclid analysis

+8.LCM